siero/CSE110A-sp2025/overview.md

 We have a great teaching staff this quarter!
 All of them have lots of experience in compilers.
 Please get to know them and take advantage of the office hours and mentoring sessions they provide

-- *Grad TAs*: Devon McKee, Rithik Sharma
+- *Grad TAs*: Sakshi Garg, Rithik Sharma
-- *Undergrad Mentors/Graders*: Sanya Srivastava, Arrian Chi, Gurpreet Dhillon
+- *Undergrad Mentors/Graders*: Kaushal Anbarasan, Khushali Dhomse, Jack Lund, Ryan Nelson, Ananthajit Srikanth

 ## Necessary Background